-Lighthouse provides a comprehensive DBT program which is certified by the MN Department of Human Services.
+Lighthouse Child & Family Services provides a comprehensive Dialectical Behavior Thearpy (DBT) program which is certified by the MN Department of Human Services.
 DBT was developed by Dr. Marsha Linehan, at the University of Washington, to treat chronically suicidal and self-injurious individuals.
 Not only was it found to be extremely successful, but it has evolved into an effective treatment for other related emotion regulation issues.
-DBT is one of the only therapies with demonstrated effectiveness for reducing suicidal behavior with chronically suicidal clients with Borderline Personality Disorder, and multi-disordered clients.
+DBT is one of the only therapies with demonstrated effectiveness for reducing suicidal behavior with chronically suicidal clients with Borderline Personality Disorder and multi-disordered clients.
 DBT has been shown to be effective in helping reduce suicide attempts, self-injuring behavior, substance abuse, bulimia, binge eating, and depression in the elderly.

 - Suicidal behaviors